Monte San Primo excursion

 General informations

-At the Ghisallo pass, turning left and following the signs "San Primo”, you reach Piano Rancio where we suggest leaving the car at the ski lifts (after the Genzianella restaurant on the right).
+At the Ghisallo pass, turning left and following the sign " San Primo ", you reach the Piano Rancio area where we suggest leaving the car at the ski lifts (after the Genzianella restaurant on the right).

-You begin the climb by aiming in direction Alpe Borgo, and you go up along a small asphalt road in the middle of very green meadows.
-You quickly reach Alpe Borgo (about 15 minutes) and take the path that slopes off to the right.
+You begin the climb heading towards Alpe Borgo , and go up along a small asphalt road in the middle of very green meadows.

 Following the white and red signs you then enter a tree-lined stretch which in summer provides the only shade on the route (enjoy it!)

-Therefore, taking the path again, which is a bit bumpy in this section, in half an hour you reach the Terrabiotta alp, where it reconnects with the dirt road coming from the Colma di Sormano (see the next route).
+Therefore, taking the path again, which is a bit bumpy in this section, in half an hour you reach the Terrabiotta alp, where it reconnects with the dirt road coming from Colma di Sormano (see the next route).

 2. Monte San Primo path from Colma di Sormano